College football: Syracuse has never been a bigger underdog than Saturday against Clemson

 Etienne will now square off against the SU rush defense that has surrendered ground totals of 338 and 363 yards, respectively, in its last two games.

-“Travis Etienne is the greatest back in the country right now, for sure,” said SU senior defensive lineman Josh Black.
+“Travis Etienne is the greatest back in the country right now, for sure,” SU senior defensive lineman Josh Black said.
 “We definitely need to lay the hammer on him, wrap up, and have the whole team run to him every play because he’s an amazing player and he’s definitely going to try to take it to the house on us.”

 The previous high for a point-spread against SU’s favor, according to data from Phil Steele that dates back 45 seasons, was 38 points in 1983 at Nebraska.
-That game resulted in a 63-7 victory for the Cornhuskers.
+That game resulted in a Cornhuskers’ 63-7 victory.

 “We can’t give into all that hype,” Black said.
 “We just have to go out there and play our tails off.”

-Syracuse is 1-11 all-time against the top-ranked team in the Associated Press Top 25 with its lone victory on Sept.
+Syracuse is 1-11 all-time against the top-ranked team in the Associated Press Top 25 with its lone win on Sept.
 29, 1984, with a 17-9 victory over Nebraska in the Carrier Dome.

 (0) comments